Skip to main content

 • Make safer decisions when buying or transferring crypto

-• Be cautious of requests for additional deposits to release funds (a common scam tactic)
+• Be cautious of requests for additional deposits to release funds, which are a common scam tactic

 Regularly review best practices for keeping your accounts and assets secure.